ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The N\_S challenge that is used to build the proof-of-possession input is computed as defined in {{sssec-challenge-value}} (REQ15).

-* The Group Manager verifies the PoP challenge included in the 'client_cred_verify' parameter in the same way defined in {{ssec-join-req-processing}} when processing a Join Request for the OSCORE group in question (REQ14), with the difference that the verification MUST fail if the 'client_cred_verify' parameter specifies an empty PoP evidence.
+* The Group Manager verifies the PoP evidence included in the 'client_cred_verify' parameter in the same way defined in {{ssec-join-req-processing}} when processing a Join Request for the OSCORE group in question (REQ14), with the difference that the verification MUST fail if the 'client_cred_verify' parameter specifies an empty PoP evidence.

 * According to the same criteria defined in {{ssec-join-req-processing}} when processing a Join Request for the OSCORE group in question, the Group Manager MUST return a 4.00 (Bad Request) error response if it wants to prevent the acceptance and use of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates.